 He started ‘brick building’ his life one piece at a time.
 He got married, which meant that he had a new focus other than himself and a responsibility to provide for his family and so decided to get a job.
 He applied for a fellowship at a college in Cambridge and was not only accepted, but as the years went by he found that as his value to the college increased, they were more than willing to accommodate his increasing disabilities and adapt the post to suit him.

 The Famous Synthetic Voice

-With the help of his wife and various live-in students and the occasional nurse they managed for many years, but in 1985, following a trip to Geneva, Hawking contracted pneumonia which was an enormous life threatening strain on his already compromised respiratory system.
+With the help of his wife, various live-in students and the occasional nurse, they managed for many years, but in 1985, following a trip to Geneva, Hawking contracted pneumonia which was an enormous life threatening strain on his already compromised respiratory system.
 As a result he lost his faltering ability to speak and his voice was replaced by the American accented voice machine made famous by Hawking today.